UCBoulder/GEMX/README.md

 Python script ```readphi.ipynb``` should be placed in the running folder to be run.
 It will plot the traced particles' orbits.

+## Development Guidelines

+For consistency, try to stick to the [google style guide](https://google.github.io/styleguide/cppguide.html) for C++ and the [PEP8 python style guide](https://peps.python.org/pep-0008/) for Python.

 ## Cheat Sheet

 tar cvf * - When taring up GEMX, do not include top directory, just the files and any subdirectories.